 Migrations in Rhythm

 Commissioned by the Wheeling Symphony Orchestra, under conductor John Devlin.
 Migrations combines elements of beatboxing and both prewritten and freestyle rap verses within the context of an orchestral concerto.
-The concerto provides a musical setting for Christylez’s storytelling and virtuosic rhythmic explorations in the styles of hip-hop, Agbadza, ring shout, Irish traditional music, rumba, New Orleans jazz, funk, Bossa Nova, and go-go.
+The concerto provides a musical setting for Christylez’s storytelling and virtuosic rhythmic explorations in the styles of Hip-hop, Agbadza, ring shout, Irish traditional music, rumba, New Orleans jazz, funk, and Go-go.
 In this work, the concept of different rhythmic streams occurring at once serves as a metaphor for the diversity of musical experiences in America.
 Migrations traces the evolution of these rhythmic concepts in the interaction between different peoples in past and present-day America.
-The work will be premiered on September 29th, 2022.
+The work was premiered on September 29th, 2022.

 Sherlock Holmes and the Case of the Fallen Giant